The House of Mirth (2000 film): Critical reception

-The House of Mirth has an 81% approval rating on Rotten Tomatoes, whose critical consensus says, "Despite being a period piece, The House of Mirth's depiction of social cruelty still feels chilling and relevant for today."
-Metacritic rated it 78/100.
+On Rotten Tomatoes, The House of Mirth has an 82% approval rating based on 100 reviews, with an average rating of 7.1/10.
+The site's critics consensus states: "Despite being a period piece, The House of Mirth's depiction of social cruelty still feels chilling and relevant for today."
+Metacritic rated it 78/100 based on 30 critics' reviews, indicating "generally favorable reviews".